pcmulder/debezium-connector-planetscale/README.md

 Vitess's `MoveTables` workflow move a table from one keyspace to another.

 The vitess-connector supports this workflow.
-No data lose, nor data duplication for the connector that copies from the source keyspace.
+No data loss, nor data duplication for the connector that copies from the source keyspace.

 The entire history of the moved table will be replicated to another connector if the later is replicating from the target keyspace.